 Understand the condition of your information security program

-A Trust Assessment looks at how information security actually shows up in day-to-day operations and what level of confidence that supports.
+A Trust Assessment looks at how information security actually shows up in day-to-day operations and what level of confidence and trust that supports.

 The Trust Assessment